rspace-os/rspace-docker/README.md

 ## Access to RSpace

 RSpace will be reachable on port 8080 on localhost.
 You can setup a reverse proxy (only apache2 is compatible) to access RSpace over a TLD and setup SSL.
-Have a look in the Extras folder in this repo for docs on how to setup apache2 to work with RSpace
+Have a look in the Extras folder in this repo for docs on how to setup apache2 to work with RSpace.

+**Highly recommended for production releases to configure a apache2 and to access RSpace only over HTTPS via apache2**

+localhost:8080 is fine for development purposes or if you're only running RSpace locally for a test drive.

 ## Installing RSpace on Docker